Students identify global issues, assess national priorities, and decide for themselves the role the United States should play in the world.

 Print and distribute the Values Cards for each student.
 Everyone should have the following cards:

 3. Prioritizing Values

-Read two values and instruct students to put these two cards in order, with the one on top being the one they consider most important.
+Read two values and instruct students to put these two cards in order, with the one at the top being the one they consider most important.
 Read a third value.
 Now have them integrate this into their list.
-Repeat this process until each student has a stack of ten cards organized in a way that reflects his or her priorities.
+Repeat this process until each student has a column of ten cards organized in a way that reflects his or her priorities.

 You may wish to remind students that some of these words can mean different things to different people.
 Instead of facilitating deliberation over the meaning and importance of the values, guide students to focus on how this activity reveals that differing values make collective decision-making concerning public policy a challenge.

 Ask students in small groups of three to compare their rankings.
 How did they differ?
 Where were they similar?
 Did students define the values differently, in addition to ranking them differently?

 Bring the class back together to discuss.
 What was easy or difficult about the activity?
 Would any students like to report their conversations back to the class?
 Invite a few students to share which value they ranked first (or last) and ask them to explain their reasoning.
 Were students able to find some common ground across differently prioritized values?